 The Eastside Culture Crawl officially began in 1997 with 45 artists in 3 Strathcona area studio buildings and was attended by a few hundred people.
 Since that time the event has grown to include over 300 artists, craftspeople and designers attracting an audience of more than 15,000.
 The organization itself has evolved to represent the heart of the East Van creative community.

 The Eastside Culture Crawl is an annual 3-day visual arts festival in November, that involves artists on Vancouver's Eastside opening their studio to the public.
-The event is focused on the area bounded by Main St., 1st Ave., Victoria Drive, and the Waterfront and involves painters, jewelers, sculptors, furniture makers, musicians, weavers, potters, writers, printmakers, photographers, glassblowers; from emerging artists to those internationally established.
+The event is focused on the area bounded by Main St., 1st Ave., Victoria Drive, and the Waterfront and involves painters, jewelers, sculptors, furniture makers, weavers, potters, printmakers, photographers, glassblowers; from emerging artists to those internationally established.

 A YEAR BY YEAR HISTORY

 2012 Record breaking with over 430 artists participating.
 The Cultch hosted the annual preview show and Studio 101 was a great success with our young art appreciators.
+The Crawl sponsored the participation of Union Gospel Mission, The Kettle Friendship Society and the Purple Thistle group.

 2011 We had 364 artists in 75 buildings.
 The Waldorf Hotel hosted the opening night of an expanded Echo Chamber involving site specific installations throughout Strathcona in celebration of Vancouver 125.
 The Cultch once again hosted the preview show.
-The biggest accomplishment of the year was the Crawl moving into its own office space at 1000 Parker St.
+The biggest accomplishment of the year was the Crawl moving into its own office space at 1000 Parker St. Studio 101 continues to be a success with young audiences.

 2010 We bid fairwell to Valerie Arntzen.
 Thank you Val for more than ten years of service.
 Welcome to the new Executive Director, Jeffrey Boone.
 With 401 artists in 75 buildings we saw a boom in participating artists, audience and support from sponsors.